 What is Due Diligence?

 At its essence, due diligence is the practice of thoroughly investigating and confirming important information before completing a decision or engaging in a transaction.
-Whether acquiring a firm or making an investment, due diligence aims to take all reasonable steps to ensure that the decision is based on accurate and comprehensive information.
+Whether acquiring a firm or investing, due diligence aims to take all reasonable steps to ensure the decision is based on accurate and comprehensive information.

 Types of Due Diligence